LandonTrev/VirtualBox-Security-Lab/README.md

 The pfSense VM is the heart of the lab.
 It connects to the physical home network via a **Bridged WAN interface** to get internet access and manages all internal lab traffic through several dedicated internal networks.

 * **WAN Interface:** Connects to home network for internet access.
-* **LAN Interface:** The primary internal network for attacker machines (Kali Linux)
+* **LAN Interface:** The primary internal network for attacker machines (Kali Linux) and our SIEM/NIDS
 * **ISOLATED VLAN, AD_LAB VLAN, VULN_EGRESS Interfaces:** Dedicated segments for specific functions, ensuring traffic from one lab segment doesn't spill into another.
+Keeps everything secure and organized.

 ### Core VM's
 * pfSense - Router / firewall (manages lab networks and outbound access)